animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 joining an existing cluster use Locators to find their peers.

-It is often convenient for application developers as they are developing their Spring Boot and Spring Data for GemFire applications to startup up a small cluster of two or three GemFire servers.
+It is often convenient for application developers as they are developing their Spring Boot and Spring Data for VMware GemFire applications to startup up a small cluster of two or three GemFire servers.
 Rather than starting a separate Locator process, you can annotate your Spring Boot `@CacheServerApplication` class with `@EnableLocator`, as follows: